TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Shifted lua file references into the Tpp.lua requires system, in line with how tpp does it. start.lua now unmoddified.

 r71a
-Fix: dev setting startoffline was on
+Fixed: dev setting startoffline was on

 r71 - 2015-11-09 - public release
 Command: ResetRevenge/Enemy preparedness - thanks for the prodding TruckerHatRyan